minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

   ssh-rsa AAAAB3N........
   ```

-* Limit permissions for read and write only to the user admin
+* Limit permissions for reading and writing only to the user admin

   ```sh
   $ chmod 600 authorized_keys